Evolution in Reverse.

 The name Theranos, an abriviation of Therapy and Diagnosis, leads the mind to another sensational promise, 50 years ago, of a quick fix in psychotherapy, when Art Janov in his bestseller “The Primal Scream” promised to cure most neroses and mental illnesses in 4 months.
 Since the time gap between the two revolutionary visions of quick fixes cover almost two generations, then the basis for direct comparisons are difficult from a scientific, economic and technological point of view.

-Except for monitoring vital signs, Primal Therapy had very little to do with digitalization and instrumentation, while Theranos relies on Apple / Steve Jobs' inspired high-tech instruments.
+Except for monitoring vital signs, Primal Therapy had very little to do with digitalization and instrumentation, while Theranos relies on high-tech instruments inspired by Steve Jobs’ Apple development.
 Add to that the fact that Art Janov never showed ambition to exploit his therapy treatment like Theranos.
 His conviction was that the Primal Therapy method's superiority would triumph and make other treatments unnecessary in some natural way.

 There are interesting similarities and differences between these two revolutionary visions.
 Theranos ambitions were to cover medical blood tests in virtually all diagnosable disease areas.
 All people are of obvious reasons interested, for themselves or a family member.
 Since we prefer accessible, quick and painless treatment a low cost service that meet these needs can lure us even to seduction.
 Primal Therapy was the cure-all of mental illnesses.
 However, in contrast to Theranos, Primal Therapy was never a low cost alternative…